-This paper describes a large-scale experiment aimed at measuring the rate and degree of web page changes over a significant period of time.
-We crawled 151 million pages once a week for eleven weeks, saving salient information about each downloaded document, including a feature vector of the text without markup, plus the full text of 0.1% of all downloaded pages.
+This paper describes a large-scale experiment aimed at measuring the rate and degree of Web page changes over a significant period of time.
+We crawled 151 million pages once a week for 11 weeks, saving salient information about each downloaded document, including a feature vector of the text without markup, plus the full text of 0.1% of all downloaded pages.
 Subsequently, we distilled the retained data to make it more amenable to statistical analysis, and we performed a number of data mining operations on the distilled data.

-We found that web pages that change usually change only in their markup or in trivial ways.
-Moreover, we found that there is a strong relationship between the top-level domain and the frequency of change of a document, whereas the relationship between toplevel domain and degree of change is much weaker.
+We found that when Web pages change, usually they either changed only in their markup or in trivial ways.
+Moreover, we found that there is a strong relationship between the top-level domain and the frequency of change of a document, whereas the relationship between top-level domain and degree of change (when there is a change) is much weaker.